 The curriculum for students enrolled in a Cosmetology course shall consist of 1600 clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology.
 Technical instruction will be by demonstration, lecture, classroom participation and examination.
 Practical operation shall mean the actual performance by the student of a complete service on another person or on a mannequin.
 Practical operations shall mean the time it takes to perform a practical operation.
 To become a licensed Cosmetologist, a person must pass an examination given by the California Board of Barbering and Cosmetology.
 Both a written examination and a practical demonstration of the candidate's ability are required.
-To qualify for the examination, a candidate must pay the required fee, be at least 17 years of age, completed the 10th grade in public school or its equivalent, committed no act or crimes constituting grounds for denial of licensure under Section 480 of the California Barbering and Cosmetology school.
+To qualify for the examination, a candidate must pay the required fee, be at least 17 years of age, completed the 10th grade in public school or its equivalent, committed no act or crimes constituting grounds for denial of licensure under Section 480 of the California Barbering and Cosmetology Act Business and Professions code, and completed the 1600 hour requirements as listed above in an approved California Cosmetology school.
 A Social Security Number OR Tax ID Number is required to take the Cosmetology Test with the California Board of Barbering and Cosmetology.
 State board examinations are given in Fairfield and Glendale and the Board notifies the student of their expected examination date.
 The candidate for examination must pass the written and practical tests to receive a license.
 A candidate passing the written and practical examination and Board receipt of a 'Proof of Training' document issued by the school entitles the examinee to issuance of a statelicense.